Masters Tournament: Venue regulations and prohibited items

-Patrons who have obtained a ticket to access Augusta National must comply with a strict policy regarding the use of technological devices during the tournament.
+Patrons who have obtained a ticket to access Augusta National must comply with a strict policy regarding the use of electronic devices during the tournament.
 The organization clearly states that "the use of any device for phone calls, emails, text messaging, or to record and/or transmit voice, video or data is strictly prohibited," and that cameras are "strictly prohibited on Tournament days" but "are permitted for still photography and personal use only" on practice days, at the start of the competition week.
-Noise and music-producing devices (radios, TVs, speakers), flags, posters, and, unsurprisingly, weapons are also forbidden.
+Noise and music-producing devices (radios, TVs, speakers), flags, posters, and weapons are also forbidden.
 Breaking these rules may lead to ejection from the venue and permanent loss of tickets.
-Payphones are available throughout the course for spectators needing to make a call.
+Complimentary phones are available throughout the course for spectators needing to make a call.
 These policies were established to reduce distractions and encourage patrons to carpe diem, ensuring smooth play and calm on the course while upholding the tournament's etiquette, atmosphere, and tradition.

+Parking is provided to spectators for free.

+Post-tournament events

+Augusta National holds a lottery for members of the press pool to play the course the Monday after the end of the Masters; the event is called the Monday Golf Outing.